simonneutert/fullpagedashboard-client/README.md

-# FullPageDashboard Client v2 (0.2.0 experimental)
+# FullPageDashboard Client v2 (0.2.1 experimental)

-Download this release from

-New features in 0.2.0 experimental release:
+New features in 0.2.1 experimental:
+* Upgraded Electron to version 5.0.0 to solve major security flaw in older Chromium versions.

+0.2.0 experimental release features:

 * Raspberrry Pi 3 Electron Integration
 * Rotation of dashboards according to a default duration setting and/or an item specific duration setting.
 * Updated admin dashboard according to new data model
 * Initial code move towards ES6.
 Still using callback functions.

-FullPageDashboard Client is an **Electron app for full screen display of websites/dashboards**.
-It is built with [FullPageOS](https://github.com/guysoft/FullPageOS) as a host environment in mind, but can actually be used for any Electron-supportive enviroment.
+FullPageDashboard Client is an **Electron app for full screen display of web apps / dashboards**.
+It is practically a remote controlled browser and is a parallel development of our [FullPageOS](https://github.com/guysoft/FullPageOS) distribution for Raspberry Pi, which runs a regular Chromium browser in full screen.

-This experimantal version has not been integrated or tested with [FullPageOS](https://github.com/guysoft/FullPageOS) yet.
+FullPageDashboard Client can run on Linux(x86, ARM), Mac OS and Windows, however, we are mainly targeting the Raspberry Pi as a deployment environment.

+We are currently working on integrating it into an unofficial Raspbian Pi distribution, using [CustomPiOS](https://github.com/guysoft/CustomPiOS) as a base.

 FullPageDashboard Client has a built-in admin companion app that acts as a remote control.
 Use it to add/remove/edit URLs and push a URL to the screen. **Please note: Admin app is insecure at the moment.
-Use at your own risk**
+Use at your own risk**.

+We are currently working on a companion cloud control app, to allow you to control a network of device displays from your mobile browser, over the cloud.
+This will allow administrators (and potentially app servers) to control the content on a network of screens without being on the same local network.

 ## Table of Contents